maubanel/GMS2-Helper-Packages/screen-shake/README.md

 ##### `Step 6.`\|`PCKGS`| :small_orange_diamond: :small_blue_diamond:

 `screen_shake(cheap, shake_amount, shake_rot_amount, shake_length, octave, harmonic, smooth, seed)`
 You can increase the intensity of the shake by displacing the camera by a greater amount.
 It is set to a radius in pixles for the `shake_amount` parameter.
 The larger the number the more the camera will shake.
+This example increases the `shake_amount` to `55` pixels.

 https://user-images.githubusercontent.com/5504953/235301666-43839912-6d43-4d25-b2ed-9335caa72f7e.mp4